Soumalya-De/LEMP-Sentinel/CONTRIBUTING.md

 # Contributing to LEMP-Sentinel

-We welcome contributions that enhance security, improve documentation, or add features aligned with production-grade DevSecOps practices.
-This guide outlines development workflows, quality standards, and submission requirements.
+Thanks for your interest!
+This guide covers how to contribute to the project.

 ## 📌 Current Project Status

-**🟢 Active (Maintenance Mode)** - Core features are complete and stable.
-This project intentionally maintains a focused scope: **secure LEMP deployment with automated vulnerability management**.
+**🟢 Active (Maintenance Mode)** - Core features are complete.
+The project focuses on secure LEMP deployment with automated vulnerability management.

 ### What We're Accepting